 Useful resources from the UK

 Best practice examples from Ofsted, the UK’s inspection body for colleges and schools

 Ofsted is the UK body responsible for the inspection of colleges and schools.
 A crucial part of any assessment entails exploring the extent to which students are being consulted on the quality of teaching they receive and Ofsted has prepared a number of examples demonstrating good practice in the field of student voice.
 Examples of good practice provided by Ofsted can be found here.

 Association of College’s guide on the role of the Student Governor

 In the UK, we often talk about the role of the ‘Student Governor’ when we discuss student voice.
 The term requires a bit of explanation, and is very much linked to the way in which colleges are governed at the national level.
 In the UK, central and local government transfer a great deal of decision-making powers directly to colleges.
 However, as colleges are funded by public money, these institutions are legally required to set up an independent panel, called a Board of Governors, comprising members of the local community to scrutinise the college’s actions and spending. "

 As well as members of the community, many colleges also appoint a Student Governor to represent the voices of learners.
 England’s Association of Colleges has prepared an excellent handbook which provides advice to colleges regarding how to appoint and support Student Governors.
-Explore the Association of College’s array of Student Voice resources, or visit the handbook.
+Explore the Association of College’s array of Student Voice resources.